-University of Edinburgh CMALT Scheme
+University of Edinburgh CMALT Scheme 2016 to 2019

-The University of Edinburgh is committed to supporting professional development and in the Learning Teaching and Web division of Information Services Group we offer a university wide scheme for the continuing professional development of staff working with learning technology.
+As part of The University of Edinburgh commitment to supporting professional development, the Learning Teaching and Web (LTW) Directorate of Information Services Group (ISG) from 2016 to 2019 offered a university-wide scheme for the continuing professional development of staff working with learning technology.

 - CMALT is certified by peers and once certified you can become a CMALT assessor.

 - You can maintain certification through submitting a portfolio review every three years.

 - CMALT is recognised, across sectors including Further Education, Higher Education and research.
 It is frequently a desirable criterion for advertised posts.
 You can add ‘CMALT’ as post-nominal letters to your professional record or CV.